Formalism in the Philosophy of Mathematics

 - Wittgenstein's views on mathematics, primarily the conception to be found in his Tractatus Logico-Philosophicus;

-- formalism for the Logical Positivists, particularly Carnap;
+- formalism as found in the Logical Positivists, particularly Carnap;

 - Goodman and Quine's nominalist formalism, and

 - Haskell Curry's version of formalism.